PHSI-supplements/labs/lab-templates/AddressingLab-full/doc/01-getting-started.md

 This header file contains a structure definition and the declarations of the three.

-#### caesarcipher.s
+#### caesarcipher-XXX-YYY.s files

+The files are:
+- caesarcipher-A64-linux.s
+- caesarcipher-A64-macos.s
+- caesarcipher-x86-64-linux.s

-This file contains the assembly code for the three functions.
+These files contain the assembly code for the three functions.
 The code is mostly-complete;
 there are ten lines missing, which you will introduce.

+> ❗️ **Important**
+>
+> Edit the file that corresponds to your system.
+> If you do not see CMake's message that identified the correct file,
+> you can double-check your system's architecture and operating system by looking at *submission_metadata.json*'s "environment" object.

 ---